Kissing a stranger: my first day on a film set

 Lucy Bloom’s next book Get the Girls Out, which may or may not include this episode in her life, will be out in April 2019 (HarperCollins).

-When she’s not auditioning for feature films, Lucy is an international keynote speaker, author and consultant.
+When she’s not auditioning for feature films or on a film set, Lucy is an international keynote speaker, author and consultant.